 At the February 2017 World Government Summit in Dubai, Musk talked about the one interview question he believes reveals the most about a candidate’s aptitude — though it’s quite the multifaceted request.

 “Tell me the story of your life and the decisions that you made along the way and why you made them.
-And also tell me about some of the most difficult problems you worked on and how you solved them,” Musk said.
+And also tell me about some of the you worked on and how you solved them,” Musk said.
 “People that really solved the problem, they know exactly how they solved it — they know the little details.”

 Musk emphasized the importance of the question, noting that candidates trying to fake their way into the job can only elaborate to an extent until they’re caught in the lie.
 Therefore, if you want to hire the best person for the job, you have to dig deep.